bhdicaire/repositoryTemplate/.github/CONTRIBUTING.md

 # Reporting Bugs & Issues :bug:

 :warning: Security issues must not be reported publicly!
-Instead, please follow our [SECURITY.md](SECURITY.md) guidelines.
+Instead, please follow our [security](SECURITY.md) guidelines.

-If you find a bug, open a new issue on GitHub.
+If you find a bug, open a new [issue](https://github.com/bhdicaire/repositoryTemplate/issues/new/choose) on GitHub.

 A great bug report includes:
  * A quick summary or background